Energinet-DataHub/greenforce-frontend/libs/api-dh-app/documents/development.md

 We use [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) to generate the type script API clients during build of the `DataHub.WebApi` project.

 The generator is configured using the [nswag.json](../source/DataHub.WebApi/nswag.json) file.

+Notice the following important settings:

+* `aspNetCoreToOpenApi`:

+  * `project`: the ASP.NET Core project that is reflected and used as input.
+  * `output`: the file to which the generated OpenAPI specification is written.

+* `openApiToTypeScriptClient`

+  * `output`: the file to which the generated type script clients are written.